Alatix-AI/.github/profile/README.md

 - **Tool Execution** – A registry for defining synchronous or asynchronous tools with automatic JSON schema generation from Python functions.
 Safe execution wrappers normalise outputs and handle errors.
 - **Agent Core** - Orchestrates everything with streaming execution, configurable max steps, temperature control, and context retrieval for RAG-like enhancements.

-Alatix stands out for its "smol" philosophy—minimal dependencies, async-aware design, and focus on performance—making it ideal for rapid prototyping, research, and production-grade autonomous agents.
+Alatix stands out for its "small but efficient" philosophy—minimal dependencies, async-aware design, and focus on performance—making it ideal for rapid prototyping, research, and production-grade autonomous agents.

 ---